franceslinyc/franceslinyc.github.io/projects.markdown

 #### Overview
 Topics include (from most recent to oldest):

-- temporal and spatio-temporal point/stochastic processes
+- temporal and spatio-temporal point processes
 - big data
 - computing and simulation
 - GLM